hongyi-zhao/ariadne/README.md

 - http://stackoverflow.com/questions/945288/saving-current-directory-to-bash-history
 - https://gist.github.com/jeetsukumaran/2202879)

-I made this becuase I wanted to be able to search for previous commaands based on path as well as the command itself.
+I made this becuase I wanted to be able to search for previous commands based on path as well as the command itself.
 I tend to use deeply nested and descriptive directory names and want to quickly jump to them based on the command.
 This also makes it easy to copy and paste commands in a new project directory based on a similar older project.
 This is